IlijaMihajlovic/Core-ML-And-Vision-Object-Classifier-Lightweight-Version/README.md

 * After its done we should see a card with three labels: the Training, Validation, and Evaluation.
 Training refers to the percentage of training data Xcode was successfully able to train.
 This should read 100%.

    While training, Xcode distributes the training data into 80-20.
 After training 80% of training data, Xcode runs the     classifier on the remaining 20%.
 This is what Validation refers to: the percentage of training images the classifier was   able to get right.
-Usually, this can vary because Xcode may not always split the same data
+Usually, this can vary because Xcode may not always split the same data.

    ![alt text](https://github.com/IlijaMihajlovic/Core-ML-And-Vison-Object-Classifier-Lightweight/blob/master/Images/model%20accuracy%20after%20testing.png)